TheStig294/100-more-randomats-pack-1/README.md

 ## Oof

-Replaces the death noise with the Roblox oof.\
+When players are hurt, they hear the Roblox "Oof" sound effect\
 \
 _ttt_randomat_oof_ - Default: 1 - Whether this randomat is enabled